deancochran/aws-serverless-web-app-workshop/README.md

 - Build a Serverless Backend (30 minutes): Build a backend process for handling requests for your web application
 - Deploy a RESTful API (15 minutes): Use Amazon API Gateway to expose the Lambda function you built in the previous module as a RESTful API
 - Terminate Resources (10 minutes): Terminate all the resources you created throughout this tutorial

+# Steps

+- make a aws account (root account)
+- make a admin account (best practice not to use root)
+- provide admin access to your admin account through the IAM service on IAM
+- generate the admin user access/secret keys
+- install aws cli
+- run 'aws configure'
+- enter the admin credentials and configure the availability zone you want to deploy your application into
+- Make a git repository
+- clone it locally
+- run 'aws s3 cp s3://wildrydes-us-east-1/WebApplication/1_StaticWebHosting/website ./ --recursive'
+-